How Does A ‘Quaddie’ Work In Horse Racing?

 • Dividend per unit: $5,000

-Jackpotting also comes into play if no one picks all 4 winners, where the pool jackpots to the next race meeting.
+Jackpotting also comes into play if no one picks all four winners, in which case the pool is carried over to the next race meeting.